Types of Websites: Guide to Website Categories

 Informational Websites

-Informational websites are online where people can share knowledge and facts about many subjects.
-They mainly give users access to informational tools like news updates, educational materials, entertainment content, and more.
+The main thing they do is give users access to informational tools like news updates, educational materials, entertainment content, and more.
 These websites store a lot of information for users with a wide range of hobbies and needs.

 Here is the list of all informational types of websites.